dedroot/OmegaPSToolkit/README.md

   - [**OPSTInstall**](https://github.com/MyMeepSQL/OmegaPSToolkit#opstinstall)
 # **About OmegaPSToolkit**
 ```
-                         The OmegaPSToolkit is a product of PSociety™ by MyMeepSQL!
+                         The OmegaPSToolkit is a product of PSociety™ by Thomas Pellissier aka MyMeepSQL!
                                     Copyright (C) 2021-2022 © PSociety™.
 All rights reserved.
 ```

 **OmegaPSToolkit (OPST)** is a toolkit that brings together penetration testing tools such as wireless tools, web tools, password cracking tools, etc.